Linear groups and computation: Computing with Zariski dense and arithmetic groups

 the fundamental group of the figure-eight knot complement.
 A representation $\beta_T:\mathcal C\rightarrow \SL(3,\Z)$ for $T\in \Z\setminus \{0\}$ is given in \cite{LongReidI}, where $H_T=\langle \beta_T(x), \beta_T(y) \rangle$ is shown to be arithmetic.
 Finding $|\SL(3,\Z):H_T|$ was an open problem in \cite{LongReidI}.
 We can compute the level and the index using ${\tt PrimesForDense}$ and $\tt LevelMaxPCS$; see \cite[Section~6]{Arithm} and \cite[Section~4]{Density}.
 For example, it took 892.6 seconds to find the level $2^{7}5^{6}29 {\cdot}67 {\cdot}193$ and index $2^{42}3^{5}5^{25}7^{4}13{\cdot}31^{2}67{\cdot}1783$ for $T= 100$.

 Another batch of test groups comes from an intermingling of group theory, differential equations, and theoretical physics.
 Let $G(d,k) = \langle U, T\rangle$ where

-There are $14$ pairs $(d,k)$ such that $G(d,k) \leq \mathrm{Sp}(4,\Z)$ is the monodromy group of a hypergeometric ordinary differential equation are arithmetic and the rest are thin~\cite{BravThomas, SinghVenky}. associated to Calabi-Yau threefolds.
-Of those, seven We can study $G(d,k)$ by first locating an arithmetic group in $\Sp(4, \Z)$ containing $G(d, k)$; see \cite{MonodromyAppendix}.
+There are $14$ pairs $(d,k)$ such that $G(d,k) \leq \mathrm{Sp}(4,\Z)$ is the monodromy group of a hypergeometric ordinary differential equation associated to Calabi-Yau threefolds.
+Of those, seven are arithmetic and the rest are thin~\cite{SinghVenky}.
+We can study $G(d,k)$ by first locating an arithmetic group in $\Sp(4, \Z)$ containing $G(d, k)$; see \cite{MonodromyAppendix}.
 Our procedures complete all computations quickly, and find the minimal arithmetic overgroup of $G(d,k)$ (some of these for the first time)~\cite[Section~4.2]{Density}.